intel/pepc/docs/pepc-uncore.rst

 **-m** *MECHANISMS*, **--mechanisms** *MECHANISMS*
    A comma-separated list of mechanisms for retrieving information.
 Use '--list-mechanisms' to view available mechanisms.
-Many options support only one mechanism (e.g., 'sysfs'), while others may support multiple (e.g., 'sysfs' and 'msr').
+Many options support only one mechanism (e.g., 'sysfs'), while others may support multiple (e.g., 'sysfs' and 'tpmi').
 Mechanisms are tried in the specified order.
 By default, all mechanisms are allowed, and the most preferred ones are tried first.

 **--list-mechanisms**